Ryne Sandberg: Post-playing career

-Hall of Fame candidacy and induction
+National Baseball Hall of Fame candidacy and induction

 Sandberg first appeared on the National Baseball Hall of Fame ballot for its 2003 round of voting; he secured 49.2% of the vote, short of the 75% required for induction.
-He climbed to 61.1% in 2004, before being elected at the third time of asking, with 76.2% of BBWAA writers backing his candidacy.
+He climbed to 61.1% in 2004, before being elected in his third year on the ballot, with 76.2% of BBWAA writers backing his candidacy.

 Sandberg delivered his induction speech at the National Baseball Hall of Fame and Museum in August 2005.
 He spoke of the importance of playing baseball in the right way, saying "learning how to bunt, hit and run and turning two is more important than knowing where to find the little red light [on] the dugout camera," and the importance of respect for your team, while advocating for the election of former Cubs teammate Andre Dawson and Ron Santo.
 Dawson went on to be elected by the voters in 2010, while Santo was enshrined by the Veterans' Committee in 2012.